rocky-linux/wiki.rockylinux.org/docs/special_interest_groups/index.md

 way of packages, images, or other community engagement.

-For the case of the wiki, Special Interest Groups are recommended not to have direct wiki pages, but instead maintain their own set of GitLab pages in the form of a wiki.
+For the case of the wiki, Special Interest Groups are recommended not to have direct wiki pages, but instead maintain their own set of Git generated pages in the form of a wiki.

 This page will serve as informational only on current and proposed SIG's, as well as information on proposing a SIG.

 ## Current SIGs

+This section goes over the current SIGs that may have sponsors and are active or has community interest.

 ### Some that may be established with sponsors/members